Gibbs measures on mutually interacting Brownian paths under singularities: Dirac type mutual interaction: Brownian intersection measures in .

 Here $\delta_0$ denotes the usual Dirac measure, while $Z_t$ is the normalizing constant, and $\P^{\ssup 1}$ and $\P^{\ssup 2}$ are Wiener measures corresponding to two independent Brownian motions $W^{\ssup 1}$ and $W^{\ssup 2}$ in $\R^3$ starting at the origin and $\P^\otimes=\P^{\ssup 1}\otimes \P^{\ssup 2}$.
 Recall that the exponential weight appearing in the above measures can be written (dropping the $1/t$ factor) as the density (at zero) of the measure in $\R^3$, defined formally as

 supported on the non-empty random set

 of intersections of $W^{\ssup 1}$ and $W^{\ssup 2}$ until time $t$.
 We also recall that the expression \eqref{symbolical1} is also formal in $\R^3$ due to the singularity of the occupation measures $L^{\ssup i}_t$ in $\R^3$.
 We refer to \cite{GHR84}, \cite{LG86} for a definition and a rigorous construction of $\ell_t$.
-As mentioned before, tail behavior of the total mass $\{\ell_t(\R^d)> at^2\}$ for $a>0$ and as $t\to\infty$ have been studied (\cite{KM01}, \cite{Ch03}), and as measures, the distributions of $t^{-2}\ell_t$ under $\P^\otimes$ have been studied (\cite{KM13}), based on classical theory of Donsker and Varadhan, in terms of a (weak) large deviation principle with assumption that the motions do not leave a given bounded set until a large time $t$ and is killed upon exiting the bounded domain.
-The goal of this section is to derive the asymptotic behavior of the distributions $t^{-2}\ell_t$ under the Gibbs transformation of the form \eqref{GibbsDelta}.
-One essential ingredient for us will be the the full large deviation principle in the compactification developed in Section \ref{sec-paircompact} and the inherent ``diagonal shift-invariance" of the model \eqref{GibbsDelta}, which dictates that $\delta_0(W^{\ssup 1}_\sigma- W^{\ssup 2}_s)=\delta_x(W^{\ssup 1}_\sigma- W^{\ssup 2}_s)$ for any $x\in\R^3$.
-We turn to a precise statement of our main results.
+As mentioned before, tail behavior of the total mass $\{\ell_t(\R^d)> at^2\}$ for $a>0$ and as $t\to\infty$ have been studied (\cite{KM01}, \cite{Ch03}), and as measures, the distributions of $t^{-2}\ell_t$ under $\P^\otimes$ have been analyzed in \cite{KM13} based on classical theory of Donsker and Varadhan, in terms of a (weak) large deviation principle with assumption that the motions do not leave a given bounded set until a large time $t$.
+The main goal of this section is to drop any assumption on restricting paths to a bounded domain and derive the asymptotic behavior of the distributions $t^{-2}\ell_t$ under the Gibbs transformation of the form \eqref{GibbsDelta}.
+Note that the model \eqref{GibbsDelta} enjoys an inherent ``diagonal shift-invariance" property which dictates $\delta_0(W^{\ssup 1}_\sigma- W^{\ssup 2}_s)=\delta_x(W^{\ssup 1}_\sigma- W^{\ssup 2}_s)$ for any $x\in\R^3$, and it is conceivable that the desired analysis of the measures \eqref{GibbsDelta} yields to the theory developed in Section \ref{sec-paircompact}.

+Let us quickly describe the organization of the present section.
+In Section \ref{sec-3.1} we declare the statements of our main results (Theorem \ref{thm-LDPBrowInt} and Theorem \ref{thm2-LDPBrowInt}), prove Theorem \ref{thm2-LDPBrowInt} and end with a sketch of the proof of Theorem \ref{thm-LDPBrowInt}, which is carried out in three main steps.
+In Section \ref{sec-mollify}- Section \ref{sec-Gamma}, we carry out these three steps in detail.